dovdtel87/TVShows/README.md

 - To create a more complex app, navigation should be implemented, although for this project, the skeleton of navigation has been provided.

 ## Future Features (pagination)
-It is not implemented, but a nice following feature that could be implemented with more time is pagination.
-The api provides a pagination structure, it could be implemented a feature to load more shows implementing a InfiniteListHandler.
-When the user is about to reach the end of the list, a new call to fetchMoreUsers with the updated number of the page should be call.
-The returned list will be added to the existing one.
+While it is not currently implemented, a useful feature that could be added with more time is pagination.
+The API already provides a pagination structure, and it would be possible to implement a feature for loading more shows by utilizing an InfiniteListHandler.
+When the user is approaching the end of the list, a new call to fetchMoreUsers should be made with the updated page number.
+The returned list can then be added to the existing one.